 The Marshall and Solomon Islands floated one of the earliest proposals in 2021.
 It called for a global carbon tax of $100 per ton of CO2 by 2025, which would rise every five years.
 The proposal attracted tepid support from some European countries, but its prospects look dim due to strong opposition from China, South Africa, and Saudi Arabia.

 Japan, the world’s second-largest ship-owning country, called last year for a global carbon tax of $56 per ton of CO2 beginning in 2025.
 If imposed, the tax would rise to $135 per ton in 2030, $324 per ton in 2035, and as high as $673 per ton in 2040.
 The money raised from the tax would fund subsidies for green energy sources.
-The IMO Marine Environment Protection Committee considered this proposal when it met last June, but it postponed a final decision until this year’s meeting.
+The IMO Marine Environment Protection Committee considered this proposal when it met last June, but it postponed a final decision.

 China has offered an alternative efficiency-focused plan in place of a carbon fee.
 The framework would build upon existing IMO mechanisms that measure the carbon intensity of international shipping, penalizing ships with emissions above a certain level and rewarding those with lower emissions.
 A portion of the funds raised would finance sustainable development and climate mitigation in developing countries.
 While the plan attracted support from Argentina, Brazil, South Africa, and the United Arab Emirates, the shipping industry is concerned that low-emissions fuels may not be viable under the proposal.